 Local Water Done Well

-Rotorua Lakes Council will need to decide how it will deliver water, wastewater and stormwater services in future.
+Rotorua Lakes Council needs to decide how it will deliver water, wastewater and stormwater services in future.
+This is required under Local Water Done Well, the Coalition Government’s plan for managing water services delivery and infrastructure.

 What is Local Water Done Well?